resulaykan/resulaykan/README.md

 - 👋 Hi, I’m @resulaykan
-- 👀 I’m interested in Python
-- 🌱 I’m currently learning HTML, CSS, JS
+- 👀 I’m currently working on HTML, CSS, JS, Python, PHP and Chrome Extension
-- 💞️ I’m looking to collaborate on None
 - 📫 How to reach me ;
-- Telegram: a1kan
+-   resulaykanbusiness@gmail.com

 <!---
 resulaykan/resulaykan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.